Motorized outdoor WIFI camera. For surveillance and navigation.

 In order to install the camera we are going to need a few things first:

 Well, the first thing is that we will need to have a WIFI network on our boat.
-You can see the post referring to it or buy an all-in-one 4G WIFI router in the style of this one from Aliexpress or the same one on Amazon.
+You can see the post referring to it or buy an all-in-one 4G WIFI router in the style of this one from Aliexpress or a similar one on Amazon.

 The next thing to buy will be some UTP cable, a couple of passive POE connectors, and a network cable crimper to join everything…